 Money skills lesson one: Understanding and managing debt@headingTag>

 This is lesson one of four focusing on Money Skills for young people aged 14-16.
-This lesson is designed to help students consider the advantages and disadvantages of using credit when compared to saving to make purchases.
+This lesson is designed to particularly help students consider the advantages and disadvantages of using credit when compared to saving to make purchases.

 To ensure that the lesson plan and student-facing interactive PDF work together smoothly, please make sure you download and save both documents into the same folder on your computer.